securityclippy/coredns/plugin/forward/README.md

 unhealthy.
 The health checks use a recursive DNS query (`.
 IN NS`) to get upstream health.
 Any response that is not an error (REFUSED, NOTIMPL, SERVFAIL, etc) is taken as a healthy upstream.
 The health check uses the same protocol as specific in the **TO**.
-On startup each upstream is marked unhealthy until it passes a healthcheck.
-A 0 duration will disable any healthchecks.
+On startup each upstream is marked unhealthy until it passes a health check.
+A 0 duration will disable any health checks.

 Multiple upstreams are randomized (default policy) on first use.
 When a healthy proxy returns an error during the exchange the next upstream in the list is tried.